 Towards the end of the ritual, the crowd watching from a distance saw Gomowang, garbed in the traditional Igorot attire, moving away from the group and raising the slaughtered black chicken as he moved in a circle.
 At around this time, a flock of white birds (egrets) flew towards the umbrella tent, far outnumbering the few black birds (uwak or crow) passing the area.

-Ngao-i explained Gumuwang was calling on the spirits of the Cordillera sons to tell them to come home because “hindi ninyo lupa ito (this is not your place).
+Ngao-i explained Gumuwang was calling on the spirits of the Cordillera sons to tell them to come home because “hindi ninyo lupa ito (this is not your land).
 You belong to the Cordilleras.”

 A member of the Council of Elders later told MindaNews that the entire ritual would be completed in Baguio on Tuesday, where they would be able to slaughter a pig, something they could not do here in deference to the Muslims.